MattiaMarseglia/DNA-Contamination-Analysis-and-Facebook-Sentiment-Analysis/README.md

 ### Overview

 The DNA contamination analysis project addresses the problem of identifying and analyzing potential contaminants in a DNA sequence.
 This is crucial in ensuring the integrity of DNA sequencing processes, which can be compromised by unwanted DNA fragments.
+The goal of the project is to create a DNAContamination Class designed to identify contaminants with a high degree of contamination in a DNA string:

+### DNAContamination Class

+The `DNAContamination` main methods include:

+- `DNAContamination(s, l)`: Initializes the class with a DNA string `s` and contamination threshold `l`.
+- `addContaminant(c)`: Adds a contaminant `c` to the set and calculates its contamination degree in `s`.
+- `getContaminants(k)`: Returns the `k` contaminants with the highest contamination degree.

+This Class is based on:

 ### SuffixTree Class